tetherto/qvac-rnd-fabric-llm-finetune/README.md

 ## 🔬 Research Highlights

-This repository contains the implementation and artifacts for our paper:
+This repository contains the implementation and artifacts for our article:

 **["An Edge-First Generalized LLM LoRA Fine-Tuning Framework for Heterogeneous GPUs"](https://huggingface.co/blog/qvac/fabric-llm-finetune)**